Alpha-gal syndrome: Reactions to foods and medicines

-There have been cases where gastrointestinal symptoms arise without pruritus, hives, or other skin involvement.
-This presentation is not typical of food allergies, which can make initial suspicion of alpha-gal syndrome less likely.
+Some cases feature gastrointestinal (GI) symptoms without pruritus, hives, or other skin involvement.
+This presentation is not typical of food allergies, which can make the initial suspicion of alpha-gal syndrome less likely.
+It can lead to misdiagnosis of irritable bowel syndrome.
+American guidelines published in 2023 recommended physicians suspect alpha-gal syndrome in cases with abdominal pain and GI symptoms, but without traditional allergy symptoms like hives.
 In 70% of cases, the reaction is accompanied by respiratory distress and is particularly harmful to those with asthma.
-However, not every exposure to alpha-gal results in an allergic reaction for some people with the allergy.